Spectral gap of convex combination of a random permutation and a bistochastic matrix: Path decomposition and computation on random permutation

 \end{defi}

-As convention we consider that the sum over an empty set is $0$ and the product over an empty set is $1$.
-With the previous definition we obtain that:
+By convention we assume that the sum over an empty set is $0$ and the product over an empty set is $1$.
+With the previous definition we have

-\begin{rem} In the previous notations in \eqref{4}, we let appear the dependence of $T=T_\gamma$ in the choice of path $\gamma \in \Gamma_{xy}^{\ell}$.
-To enlighten the expressions we will from now on sometimes omit this dependence in our notations.
-For example \eqref{4} would become:

-\end{rem} To be able to estimate the previous product we seek for paths that are highly probables and more suited for estimations. \\
+In the previous formula, we let appear the dependence of $T=T_\gamma$ in the choice of path $\gamma \in \Gamma_{xy}^{\ell}$.
+To make the expressions lighter, from now on we will omit this dependency when there is no confusion.
+To be able to estimate the previous product we look for paths that are highly probable and better suited for estimation.